 Webinar: 0.5 CCS Credit

-The recently approved U.S.-Mexico-Canada Agreement includes significant changes to trade rules regarding steel and steel products, as well as some new rules regarding aluminum.
-A great deal of attention has been given to the new requirements for North American steel and aluminum in automobiles, but the agreement also mandates substantial changes on diverse steel and steel-containing products, including iron and steel structures, stranded wire, welded tubes, nails, electrical transformers and railway components.
+The soon-to-be-implemented U.S.-Mexico-Canada Agreement includes significant changes to trade rules regarding steel and steel products as well as some new rules regarding aluminum.
+A great deal of attention has been given to the new requirements for North American steel and aluminum in automobiles, but the agreement also mandates substantial changes for diverse steel and steel-containing products, including iron and steel structures, stranded wire, welded tubes, nails, electrical transformers and railway components.

-- Rules of origin changes in steel, aluminum and major products containing steel and aluminum
+- immediate rules of origin changes in steel, aluminum, and major products containing steel and aluminum

-- Estimated impact to the North American steel industry
+- estimated impact to North American steel industry

-- Overview of other USMCA changes that may impact steel and aluminum trade
+- other USMCA changes that may impact steel and aluminum trade